 Like most writers, I spend most of my time telling myself stories and occasionally writing them down when they get too loud to remain in my head.
 The characters are also very demanding, wanting to go out into the world to be discovered by millions of adoring readers, though they are most satisfied with having only a few readers that truly love them.
-From the gargoyles that sit on top of the roofs to the Siren who lures her wolf astray to the Aradians and Apocritae to those who battle evil, the characters are everything.
+From the gargoyles that sit on top of the roofs to the Siren who lures her wolf astray to the Aradians and Apocritae to those who battle evil, the characters want their stories to be told.

 Instead of going through the traditional gatekeepers of the publishing world I have leapt over the walls with the help of digital catapults (kindle direct, smashwords, and createspace) and messenger e-birds (goodreads, facebook, twitter, RNC, etc), going directly to the public.
 It has been a year and while my strong hold is small it grows larger every day as I connect with other rebels throughout the lands and the readers who support our work.
 It is a glorious day to be a writer.